DohaLim/Robustness-eval/README.md

 # Multi-level Diagnosis and Evaluation for Robust Tabular Feature Engineering with Large Language Models

-**A comprehensive framework for evaluating LLM' ability to perform feature engineering tasks**
+**A comprehensive framework for evaluating LLMs' ability to perform feature engineering tasks**

 </div>